It’s not easy being a coal miner.

 For those willing to take that risk, however, the job of coal miner in Poland pays pretty well, despite the troubled state of the sector.

 Polish miners earn twice the national average — 78,000 zl pa (£13,000) vs 46,300 zl pa (£7,700).

 And there’s also some pretty sizeable benefits, including a ‘coal for christmas’ bonus.

 While the average Polish household uses 3 tonnes of coal for heating through winter, miners get 8 every year.

 What do they do with the coal?
-Either get the cash equivalent or they sell their quality coal and buy cheap materials for heating instead.
+Either they get the cash equivalent or sell their quality coal and buy cheap materials for heating instead.

-So it’s hardly surprising that almost half of spending by state-owned mining companies comes from from paying its current and retired workforce.
+So it’s hardly surprising that almost half of spending by state-owned mining companies comes from paying its current and retired workforce.

 Miners don’t retire

 In early December, Kompania Weglowa reportedly handed out 300m zl (£50m) on the so-called Barborka — the 13th salary dedicated to the celebration of the miners’ St Barbara Day.

 It wasn’t easy to find this money for a company that already has 4b zl (£665m) debt.